 Explainability means a property of an AI-based system to express important factors influencing the system’s outcome in a way that humans can understand.

+Fairness, in the context of AI, is about addressing bias.

+Fairness matrix is a method or tool designed to allow assessment of algorithmic bias.

 Grey box is a system / software in which the detailed architecture and processing is partially known.

 Human oversight is an AI-based system property guaranteeing that built-in operational constraints cannot be overridden by the system itself and are responsive to the human operator, and that the natural persons to whom human oversight is assigned exert ultimate control.